 “As my nest began to empty, I looked for a way to fill up the spare time I thought I would have,” Schroeder added.
 “Being able to use my energy to serve children was what I felt called to do and I wanted that service to be impactful.
 As I looked at the Optimist club, its creed really resonated with me.
 The Optimist dedication to serve ALL children in our community spoke to my heart.
 And I joined.”

 The Shawano Optimist Club has been serving the Shawano area since 1976.
-Annual youth projects include a bike rodeo, Christmas movies for kids, Respect for Law activities, boys’ and girls’ basketball tournaments, the Mountain Bay Run, a Rose Day fund raiser, a Scholastic Awards Banquet, which has been recognized by Optimist International as one of the top service projects in the nation, as well as basketball and football skills competitions.
-The funds the Shawano Optimists raise each year are all returned to the Shawano community to support more than 30 different organizations.
+Annual youth projects include a bike rodeo, Christmas movies for kids, Respect for Law activities, boys’ and girls’ basketball tournaments, a Rose Day fund raiser, a Scholastic Awards Banquet, which has been recognized by Optimist International as one of the top service projects in the nation, as well as basketball and football skills competitions.
+The funds the Shawano Optimists raise each year are all returned to the Shawano community to support youth activities and more than 30 different organizations.

-For information on becoming a member of the Shawano Optimist Club, contact President Gary Cumberland or any Optimist Club member.
+For information on becoming a member of the Shawano Optimist Club, contact President Jennifer Schroeder or any Shawano Optimist Club member.

 Optimist 1 (Photo by Jim Leuenberger)

 Seated from left, Jim Liesner, Vice President for fund raising, Robyn Shingler, Vice President for events, President Jennifer Schroeder, Outgoing president Dan Mauel, Treasurer Dawn Knope and Secretary Gail Moesch.
 Standing from left, directors Troy Edwards, Greg Parker, Lorine Raddant, Michael Johnston and Brian Morstad.
 Not pictured is director Axel Rehder.

 Optimist 2 (Photo by Jim Leuenberger)